wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 2.8.2 =
+* Fixes an issue with the registration form not being rendered when page content is evaluated previously.

 = 2.8.1 =
 * This release fixes a PHP Warning when saving a user profile.